Swiss-Polar-Institute/data-management-guidance/documentation/planning_before_go.md

 Don't forget to backup metadata and documentation as well - these are just as vital.

 Depending on the circumstances, backups could be:
-* on networked storage if accessible
+* on networked storage if accessible;
-* by sending files using a mobile or satellite connection from the instrument (will depend on situation and cost) to cloud (or other) storage
+* by sending files using a mobile or satellite connection from the instrument (will depend on situation and cost) to cloud (or other) storage;
-* a number of portable hard drives
+* a number of portable hard drives;
+* if others are coming and going to a field site during the season, consider asking a responsible person to carry a copy of the data back to your institution.
+This provides a copy in a different location and means it could also be placed on secure networked storage as an extra precaution.
+This would be particularly useful if weather conditions at the field site make it difficult to keep portable media safe and in good condition.

 ### Accessing data in the field ###